 "Fosaprepitant dimeglumine (Emend, Merck) is now approved in the United States as a single-use injection to prevent delayed nausea and vomiting in adults receiving initial and repeat courses of moderately emetogenic chemotherapy (MEC); it"...

 No specific information is available on the treatment of overdosage.

 Drowsiness and headache were reported in one patient who ingested 1440 mg of EMEND (approximately 11 times the maximum recommended single dose).

 In the event of overdose, EMEND should be discontinued and general supportive treatment and monitoring should be provided.
-Because of the antiemetic activity of aprepitant, drug-induced emesis may not be effective in cases of EMEND overdosage.
+Because of the antiemetic activity of EMEND, drug-induced emesis may not be effective in cases of EMEND overdosage.

 Additional Emend Capsules Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.